 Ferry Palermo – Cagliari

-If you want to travel by ferry to Sardinia and specifically from Sicily, Palermo to Cagliari or the other way around you can expect the following prices.
+If you want to travel by ferry to Sardinia, specifically from Sicily, Palermo to Cagliari or the other way around, you can expect the following prices.

-- Tickets are available from €38,- Which is for 1 person without a car and a single journey. (excl. cabin +/- €40 per cabin – 4 beds)
+- Tickets are available from €38,- Which is for one person without a car and a single journey. (excl.
+Cabin +/- €40 per cabin – 4 beds)

-- A crossing with a car and 2 people in will cost somewhere around €350,- (return), for the crossing.- (test booking in October). booking a cabin will cost about €40 extra for the trip so €80 in case of a return trip.
+- A crossing with a car and two people in will cost around €350,- (return).- (test booking in October).
+Booking a cabin will cost about €40 extra for the trip so €80 in case of a return trip.
 Then the whole package will cost you about €430.-

-The prices of the boat tickets are very dependent on the season and the crowds, as you can see above.
+The boat ticket prices depend on the season and the crowds, as you can see above.
 Specifically, in the peak season (summer), prices rise sharply for the crossing to Cagliari and Palermo.
 Book early to get the best price and to be sure that you can bring your car, motorbike or camper on board.
-Also make sure to check the low-fare calendar, a handy tool that helps you save money.
+Also, check the low-fare calendar, a handy tool that helps you save money.

 Timetable – schedule ferry Palermo – Cagliari

 This ferry sails 2 times per week between Palermo and Cagliari, located at the Southern tip of Sardinia.
-Twice a week there is a ferry leaving.
-From Cagliari to Palermo it is a night crossing and from Palermo to Cagliari (the other way) it is a day crossing.
-This ferry takes you in 11 hours over nearly 400 km (386 km) from one Island to another.
+Twice a week, there is a ferry leaving.
+From Cagliari to Palermo, it is a night crossing; from Palermo to Cagliari (the other way), it is a day crossing.
+This ferry takes you 11 hours over nearly 400 km (386 km) from one Island to another.

 To get to the departure port, use the address and follow the signs to the terminal when arrived.